-- Qal Alluvium (Holocene)-Light-brown, reddish-brown, yellowish-brown, grayish-brown, brown, olive-gray, and light-gray gravel, sand, silt, and clay deposited in modern stream and river channels and on flood plains.
-Clasts are well sorted to poorly sorted.
-Deposits are poorly to well stratified.
-Thickness varies from a few inches to more than 30 feet. - Qaf Alluvial fan deposit (Holocene)-Tan to gray and grayish-brown gravel, sand, silt and clay deposits located at the mouths of streams.
+- Qal Alluvium (Holocene)-Light-brown, yellowish-brown, and light-gray gravel, sand, silt, and clay deposited in modern stream and river channels and on flood plains.
+Clasts are well to poorly sorted, well to poorly stratified, and composed of both carbonate and siliciclastic rock types.
+Thickness varies from a few inches to more than 30 ft. - Qaf Alluvial fan deposit (Holocene)-Tan to gray and grayish-brown gravel, sand, silt and clay deposits located at the mouths of streams.
 A fan-shaped deposit is characteristic, and deposits may be moderately well stratified.
-Thickness may vary from a few inches at the leading edge of the fan to several tens of feet near the mouth of the stream. - Qat Alluvial terrace deposit (Holocene and Pleistocene)-Light-brown, grayish-brown, and light-gray, gravel, sand, and silt in terrace remnants at more than one elevation along all streams emptying into Fort Peck Reservoir.
-Clasts are generally well sorted, and most are well rounded indicating reworking of older glacial and terrace deposits.
-Clasts are brown, reddish, or yellowish quartzite.
+Thickness may vary from a few inches at the leading edge of the fan to several tens of feet near the mouth of the stream. - Qat Alluvial terrace deposit (Holocene and Pleistocene)-Light-brown, grayish-brown, and light-gray gravel, sand, and silt in terrace remnants at multiple elevations along all streams emptying into Fort Peck Reservoir.
+Clasts are generally well sorted, and most are well rounded, indicating reworking of older glacial and terrace deposits.
+Clasts are brown, reddish, or yellowish quartzite; carbonate clasts are absent.
 Bedding is not usually evident.
-Thickness of deposits ranges from 6 to 25 ft. - Qao Alluvium, older (Holocene and Pleistocene)-Light-colored gray and yellowish-gray, unsorted sand, silt, and clay accumulated by slope wash from higher elevations and by glacial-outwash stream flow associated with the continental ice sheet lying just to the north.
-Often occurs as extensive deposits along most major stream channels throughout the area.
+Thickness ranges from 6 to 25 ft. - Qao Alluvium, older (Holocene and Pleistocene)-Light-colored gray and yellowish-gray, unsorted sand, silt, and clay accumulated by slope wash and by glacial-outwash stream flow associated with the continental ice sheet that lay just to the north.
+Occurs as extensive deposits along most major stream channels throughout the area, and locally includes alluvial terrace deposits not separately mapped.
 Thickness varies from 3 to 20 ft. - Qac Alluvial-colluvial deposit (Quaternary)-Brown, yellowish-brown, grayish-brown and light- to dark-gray sand, silt, and clay deposits derived from slope wash and fluvial deposition.
 Commonly located in older abandoned fluvial or glacial-outwash channels that may be located at the heads of, or between and connecting to older streams; deposits also occur in broad, generally flat-lying, linear deposits along presently underfit stream channels.
-Thicknesses vary from a few inches to10 feet. - Qgac Gravelly sheet-wash alluvium and colluvium (Quaternary)-Gray, brown, brownishgray or yellowish-gray, fine to coarse gravel, fine to coarse sand, and silt.
+Thicknesses vary from a few inches to 10 feet. - Qgac Gravelly sheet-wash alluvium and colluvium (Quaternary)-Gray, brown, brownish-gray or yellowish-gray, fine to coarse gravel, fine to coarse sand, and silt.
 Unit located on upland benches in patchy deposits covering bedrock units.
-Thicknesses vary from 4 to 20 feet. - Qls Landslide deposits (Quaternary)-Areas of mass movement of bedrock and surficial deposits.
-Mechanism of movements include slide and flow.
-Materials involved usually are incompetent basal shales that have given way due to water saturation allowing all overlying units to move downslope.
+Thicknesses vary from 4 to 20 feet. - Qls Landslide deposits (Quaternary)-Deposits resulting from mass movement of bedrock and surficial deposits, primarily by slide and flow processes.
+Materials involved usually are incompetent shales on steep slopes; water-saturated shales become mobile, often carrying overlying units down slope.
+Throughout map area, extensive slope failure and land sliding is observed in the Bearpaw Formation.